joejag/blog/_posts/personal/2014-09-15-why-i-am-voting-yes.markdown

 Three main powers remain reserved to Westminster.
 For each Scotland has a radically differing view on.

-On __energy__, where Scotland has masses of potential for renewables, enough to make north sea oil appear insignificant, yet we focus on building a new generation of expensive nuclear power stations.
+On __energy__, where Scotland has masses of potential for renewables, enough to make north sea oil appear insignificant, yet Westminster focuses on building a new generation of expensive nuclear power stations instead.

 On __welfare__, where the poorer amongst us are being demonized by polices like the Bedroom Tax and Work Capability Assessments.
 Policies that target and hurt the most vulnerable of our society.